-Vaxzevria and Jcovden (previously COVID-19 Vaccine Janssen) were withdrawn from the EU market at the request of the marketing authorisation holders for commercial reasons.
+Vaxzevria and Jcovden were withdrawn from the EU market at the request of the marketing authorisation holders for commercial reasons.
 The withdrawals do not affect the information provided in this safety update.

-The safety of authorised COVID-19 vaccines is continuously monitored, and updated information is regularly provided to the public.
+The safety of authorised COVID-19 vaccines is continuously monitored and updated information is regularly provided to the public.